10 Trendy Words You Throw Around But Probably Don’t Understand

 You’ve probably heard someone use “literally” to exaggerate a point.
 This usage is gaining popularity with the younger generations.
 As in, “I’m so tired.
 I literally haven’t slept in five days.”
-But actually, that’s the wrong way to use this word because literally implies an actual truth.
+But actually, that’s the wrong way to use this word.
+So, what does “literally” mean?
+The word “literally” implies an actual truth.
 It can’t be used hyperbolically or in a figurative or descriptive sense.
 You could say, “I’m so tired because I literally got five hours of sleep last night.”
 Just don’t use it to exaggerate a point that’s not precisely true, as in: “I’m so embarrassed I could literally die.”

 This slang term transforms the past tense of a common verb, “to wake,” into a description for someone who’s “aware of and actively attentive to important facts and issues,” especially those concerning racial and social justice.
 If someone describes you as woke, you can take that as a compliment.
 However, it’s not for you to decide.
 Don’t be like this: “I added an extra quarter to my barista’s tip jar and thought about how woke I’ve been lately.”
 To earn wokeness, you need to be genuinely devoted to understanding social justice and actively taking a stand.